 St Maarten or St Martin as it is also known is a small island split into two parts, consisting of a French and a Dutch side.
 The island has co-existed for hundreds of years split into these two parts.
 Rumour claims that the island was allocated by a Dutchman and a French man having a race around the island.

-The Dutch side St Maarten that is a little livelier than the French side and is a riot of colours reflecting the combination of the Dutch and West Indian mix.
-The shopping is duty free and there is a large choice of restaurants, bars and nightclubs.
+The Dutch side St Maarten is a little livelier than the French side and is a riot of colours reflecting the combination of the Dutch and West Indian mix.
+The shopping is duty-free and there is a large choice of restaurants, bars, and nightclubs.

-The French Side St Martin is a little more elegant with more luxury hotels, sandy beaches and a more authentic Creole places to visit
+The French Side St Martin is a little more elegant with more luxury hotels, sandy beaches and more authentic Creole places to visit.

 The island is located in the northern Leeward Islands and is south of Anguilla and around 143 miles southeast of Puerto Rico.
 St Martin is perfect for honeymoon couples offering elegance and luxury hotels whilst the Dutch side is great to visit for a night out in the capital of Phillipsburg.